fish-quant/fq-imjoy/docs/imjoy-installation.md

 Most of the provided plugins use Python for data processing.
 To use these plugins, you have to connect ImJoy to a Plugin engine (powered by [Jupyter]).
-We use [**Jupyter notebooks**]((https://jupyter.org/)) as an engine, which can be installed via Miniconda (see installation instructions [below](#install-jupyter-engine-for-imjoy)).
+We use [**Jupyter notebooks**]((https://jupyter.org/)) as an engine, which can be installed via Miniconda.

+If you install the engine as explained below, it runs on your local machine, so **no data-transfer over the internet is taking place**.

-## Install engine
+## Install plugin engine

 This you only need to do **once**.

 We recommend installing [**Miniconda** with Python](https://docs.conda.io/en/latest/miniconda.html): choose latest Python version (3.X) and your operating system.

-You  can then use the annoconda prompt to excecute the commands listed below.
+You  can then use the **annoconda prompt** to excecute the commands listed below

+* Windows: From the Start menu, search for and open "Anaconda Prompt."
+* MacOS: Open Launchpad, then click the terminal icon.
+* Linux: Open a terminal window

 We recommend creating a **dedicated environment** to run code in this analysis package.
+Having a dedicated environment, increases stability of the code by reducing possible conflicts with other installed packages.
 To create an environment called `fq-imjoy`, open an anaconda prompt and type (Confirm with `y` when asked if you want to proceed (`Proceed ([y]/n)?`):

 ``` bash
 conda create --name fq-imjoy python=3.7